SilverAndro/Modifold/README.md

 Q: Modpack support?

-A: Not really viable, please see the amazing [packwiz](https://github.com/packwiz/packwiz) project for a tool that is capable of that.
+A: Not really viable without much more work than I'm willing to put in, please see the amazing [packwiz](https://github.com/packwiz/packwiz) project for a tool that is mostly capable of that.